ishto7/telegrambotusernamesforsale/README.md

 - `GET /health`: Health check.

 ## Notes
-- Tables are created on first request; SQLite lives under `db/`.
+- Tables are created on first request inside your configured MySQL database.
 - Messages and bids are logged for transparency.
 - Add simple auth/admin as needed before exposing management actions.